pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-We will get back to the `hBuildSourceStructure` method in a moment.
+We will get back to the `buildSourceStructure_` method in a moment.

 Now we can complete the implementation of the `FooProject` class: